Gordon Goodwin

-Gordon L. Goodwin (born December 30, 1954) is an American pianist, saxophonist, composer, arranger, and conductor.
-He is the leader of Gordon Goodwin's Big Phat Band.
-He has won three Daytime Emmy Awards, four Grammy Awards, and 25 Grammy nominations for his compositions and arrangements.
+Gordon Louis Goodwin (December 30, 1954 – December 8, 2025) was an American pianist, saxophonist, composer, arranger and conductor.
+He was the leader of Gordon Goodwin's Big Phat Band.
+He won three Daytime Emmy Awards, four Grammy Awards, and 25 Grammy nominations for his compositions and arrangements.

 Early life and education

-Gordon Goodwin was born in Wichita, Kansas.
+Gordon Goodwin was born in Wichita, Kansas, on December 30, 1954, the son of Gordon E. Goodwin and Alice Ann Bock.
 He wrote his first big band chart, called "Hang Loose", when he was in the seventh grade.
+He attended Bonita High School in La Verne, California.
 He continued his musical education at California State University, Northridge, with Joel Leach and Bill Calkins.

 Career

 Following graduation from college, Goodwin was employed as a musician at the Disneyland theme park in Anaheim, California.
 Subsequently, Disney approached him to write a musical show featuring past and present Mouseketeers, including Britney Spears and Christina Aguilera.
-Since then, Goodwin has risen to prominence in the American studio music scene with his big band, The Big Phat Band.
-He has written and worked with artists including Ray Charles, Christina Aguilera, Johnny Mathis, John Williams, Natalie Cole, David Foster; Sarah Vaughan, Mel Tormé, Leslie Odom, Jr., Idina Menzel, Lang Lang, and Quincy Jones.
-Goodwin is the host of a nationally syndicated jazz radio program called Phat Tracks with Gordon Goodwin, also airing weekends on KSDS, San Diego's 88.3 FM.
+Since then, Goodwin rose to prominence in the American studio music scene with his big band, The Big Phat Band.
+He wrote and worked with artists including Ray Charles, Christina Aguilera, Johnny Mathis, John Williams, Natalie Cole, David Foster; Sarah Vaughan, Mel Tormé, Leslie Odom, Jr., Idina Menzel, Lang Lang, and Quincy Jones.
+Goodwin was the host of a nationally syndicated jazz radio program called Phat Tracks with Gordon Goodwin, that aired on weekends on KSDS, San Diego's 88.3 FM.

+Death

+Goodwin suffered a stroke from which he did not regain consciousness and died in Los Angeles on December 8, 2025, at the age of 70, due to complications of pancreatic cancer.